Finished TV Seriesby Bored_Dragon | created - 24 Jan 2018 | updated - 2 days ago | Public

 A semi-anthology series that centers on characters being terrorized by a serial killer in different locations, including a university and a hospital.

 Fun!
 Fun!
 Fun!

 I have no idea how to describe this madness except by MUST WATCH !!!
 It is a parody of horrors, with caricatured characters and sick dialogues, but with a plot that keeps you watching more and more.
 I would not expect anything less of "American Horror Story" makers.
 This is one of the most entertaining things I ever saw.
 I refrain from giving it 10/10 because it still cannot go in the same rating with masterpieces like "How to Get Away With Murder" or "Californication".

 * * * *

-I just finished second season and I deeply wish that this show never ends.
+I just finished the second season and I deeply wish that this show never ended.
 It's damn super-fun.
-Parody to horror stereotypes with references to bunch of cult movies and shows and everything packed so stupidly exaggerated that it must be work of genius.
-Characters are great, cast even better and Jamie Lee Curtis is simply perfect.
+Parody to horror stereotypes with references to a bunch of cult movies and shows and everything packed so stupidly exaggerated that it must be work of genius.
+The characters are great, the cast even better, and Jamie Lee Curtis is simply perfect.
 You'll attach to these irritating characters in no time and you'll enjoy loving and hating them at the same time.
 Warm recommendation.